-Implementation of Dual Tracking would, over time, reveal how well or poorly patients fare who choose immediate access to experimental drugs.
-Other patients would soon learn about the outcomes and make moreinformed choices for either experimental drugs or approved drugs.
+Implementation of Dual Tracking would reveal how well or poorly patients fare who choose immediate access to experimental drugs.
+Other patients would soon learn about the outcomes and make more-informed choices for either experimental drugs or approved drugs.
 As a result, the total use of approved versus not-yet-approved drugs would be the aggregate of individual decisions.

-The traditional FDA clinical trial track, left unchanged, would enable patients who prefer the least risk from unknown side effects of a developmental drug to await FDA drug approvals.
+Unchanged, the traditional FDA clinical trial track enables

+patients who prefer the least risk from unknown side effects of a developmental drug to await FDA drug approvals.
 Those who are on death's doorstep could access TED to determine the most promising experimental drug and most likely would choose to use it.
 Anyone in the grey area between these two poles could access TED to help make their tradeoff decision on risk versus potential health improvement.

-Given the pressures it faces and its historical biases, FDA would probably oppose this opportunity for patient/ doctor control, even though the results would be useful for improving its own testing and approval procedures.
+To maintain its regulatory monopoly, FDA would probably oppose this opportunity for patient/doctor control, even though the results would be uniquely useful for improving its own testing and approval procedures.

-A troublesome obstacle for drug developers who want to provide non-FDA-approved drugs is their fear of lawsuits from people who experience adverse side effects.
-If left unchanged, the threat of litigation would undermine Dual Tracking.
-To prevent this problem, legislation needs to define and require the minimum acceptable information about experimental drugs deemed adequate to inform patients and doctors about risks and potential benefits.
+A troublesome obstacle for drug developers who want to provide drugs not yet approved by the FDA is their fear of lawsuits from people who experience adverse side effects.
+If not addressed, the threat of litigation would undermine Dual Tracking.
+To prevent this problem, legislation needs to define the acceptable amount of information about experimental drugs deemed adequate so that patients and doctors can give informed consent, and then to grant immunity from tort liability to drug developers who follow this process.

-To avoid lawsuits, drug developers would have to promptly and honestly report all not-yet-approved drug treatment outcomes, including all adverse side effects.
+To avoid lawsuits, drug developers would have to promptly and fully report all outcomes from not-yet-approved drug treatments, including all adverse side effects.
 Although the construction and operation of TED would likely be contracted out to a private-sector company, the government would have oversight to ensure adequate information is available publicly.
 Importantly, just as auditors are independent of the firms they audit, TED must operate independent of FDA.